-“Ahh, just fake it until you make it”?
+“Ahh, just fake it till you make it”?

 It’s terrible, terrible advice and research showed that it can, in fact, do a lot of damage.

-Why “Fake it until you make it” doesn’t work.
+Why “Fake it till you make it” doesn’t work.

 So let’s think about this.
 When do you usually feel like you need to fake something?

 It’s in front of other people, right?
 So fake it till you make it is really just about looking a certain way in front of someone, about their opinions, approval and admiration of you.

 You would not be faking something sitting at home on your own.

 Because you know it’s fake and not true so who are you trying to fool?